SUSE/manager-rancher-auto/README.md

 ![Image Profiles](/png/Image_Profiles1.png)

 **Click --> +Create** in the upper right
-Fill in the values for each field following the examples below.
+Fill in the values for each field following the example below.
 >Label: sle15sp2-k3s
 >Image Type: Kiwi
 >Target Image Store: This will default to a web publish location on the SUSE Manager Server